AnthonyFBrady/ResumeWebsite2022/content/featured/Coding Project/index.md

   - Diminishing Returns
 ---

 I completed a product management case requiring me to maximize a fictional companies run rate revenue 12 months from now.
-I create an excel table and made numerous assumptions to come to a conclusion.
+I created an excel table and made numerous assumptions to come to a conclusion.